modelab/grasshopper-primer/en/1-foundations/1-5/1_surface-geometry.md

 settings.
 Any baked geometry will still use the higher mesh settings.

 ####1.5.1.2.
 PROJECTING SURFACES
-In the previous section, we explained that NURBS surfaces contain their own coordinate space desfined by u and v domains.
+In the previous section, we explained that NURBS surfaces contain their own coordinate space defined by u and v domains.
 This means that two dimensional geometry that is defined by x and y coordinates can be mapped onto the uv space of a surface.
 The geometry will stretch and change in response to the curvature of the surface.
 This is different from simply projecting 2d geometry onto a surface, where vectors are drawn from the 2d geometry in a specified direction until they intersect with the surface.

 ![IMAGE](images/1-5-1/1-5-1_005-surface-mapping.png)
 >You can think of projecting as geometry casting a shadow onto a surface, and mapping as geometry being stretched over a surface.